jabbott7335/ce-pe-bootcamp/docs/ea/labs.md

 ### Configuring a message bridge between IBM MQ and IBM Event Streams

-Using the Apache Kafka connector framework, Focus Corporation's integration team will now need to configure an "event bridge" using Red Hat OpenShift.
+Using the Apache Kafka connector framework, integration team will now need to configure an "event bridge" using Red Hat OpenShift.
 The task can be performed programmatically via the OpenShift console.
 The bridge configuration will include connectivity details for accessing both IBM MQ and IBM Event Streams.